VictoriaBrown/AllAboutJavaScript/README.md

 * Employee component - takes in 2-3 props: name, age, position and places that information inside of an unordered list.
 There are Prop Types set up for each of these props. name: string and required, age: number and required, position: string.
 The position has a Default Prop of employee.
 * User component - takes in 9 props: name, address, city, state, zip, items, paid, amount, and shipped.
 Places that information into a nested unordered list.
 There are Prop Types set up for each of these props. name: string and required, address: string and requierd, city: string and required, state: string and required, zip: number and required, items: string and required, paid: bool, amount: number and required, shipped: bool.
 The paid and shipped have Default Props of false.
 * List component - takes in 1 prop: items.
 The items is a 2D array with name and price values.
 In the component itself, it uses map() to loop through the 2D array and place each item name and price in an unordered list.

+## React 6
+Completed the following requirements:
+Create a component named App that returns the array you will be working with in this Hands-On.
+Then, create a new component named List that maps over the following array and returns a numbered list of the array items.
+Lastly, make sure your ReactDOM.render() reflects that you are using the App component to return the data from the List component.

+Array:

+const favoriteCars = ['Honda CR-V ', 'Toyota Highlander', 'Ford F-150', 'BMW X3', 'Subaru Crosstrek']